downsj2/puppet-pingdom/README.md

 ---

 #### Attention
 This release introduces a new feature `autotags` [default: `true`].
 Be aware that this feature will automatically tag the check with a shortened SHA1 hash of the check's `name` property, and automatically set `filter_tags` to include this tag.
-This allows us to quickly locate this check in the future.
+This allows us to efficiently locate this check in the future.
 However, if you have existing checks, enabling `autotag` will cause them to no longer be found (since they lack the requisite SHA1 tag in `filter_tags`).
 You can add the tag yourself to existing resources with code similar to this:

 ```puppet
 Pingdom_check {